Sales Commission Structures: Which One is Best for Reps?

 Anything based on revenue only has to do with the price tag of the sale.
 Gross margin, though, involves both the price of the sale and the costs associated with making that sale, to arrive at the profit of each transaction.

-In this scenario, if the company is selling widgets for $1,000, and there is $500 in associated costs, then the commission would be a percentage based on the remaining $500 profit.
+With this commission pay example, if the company is selling widgets for $1,000, and there is $500 in associated costs, then the commission would be a percentage based on the remaining $500 profit.

 When it comes to gross profit margin vs. revenue commission, the main argument for gross margin is that each sale should benefit the company’s bottom line.
 That’s the name of the game, right?
 If a company is only focused on making the sale, there might not be any resulting bottom line benefit, or even worse, there could be a negative impact if the selling price is too low.